vannizhang/Node_Application_Status_Monitor/README.md

 # Node Application Status Monitor
 ---
-The "Node Application Status Monitor" allows me to monitor the status of applications on my portfolio site and send me an plain-text email on daily basis.
+This is a simple application wrote by using Node.js that allows me to monitor the status of applications used by my fortfolio site that hosted on a Digitalocean VPS.

+####Cron is used as the task scheduler to run this app on the daily basis.